Lucius Barker: Research

+Barker's new perspective on political science was clear in his PhD thesis on the Tideland Oil Controversy and the ensuing court battle.
+It was significant for arguing that the Supreme Court also played a role as a policymaker, a belief that would undergird his research throughout his career.
+This was an area of research that Barker explored along with C. Herman Pritchett and Robert Dahl, and would further explore in later publications.
+In 1967 Barker would publish "Third Parties in Litigation: A Systemic View of the Judicial Function" which further argued that the judicial system played an important role in policy that should be considered in relation to the other branches.
+The article also touched on the role of amicus curiae (or "friend of the court" briefs); along with the legal work conducted by the NAACP throughout the Civil Rights Movement, a topic that would appear in his presidential address.

 In addition to articles and chapters in edited volumes, Barker authored dozens of books.
 Several of these books have been described as foundational studies of topics in American politics.
-In 1970, Lucius Barker and his brother Twiley Barker coauthored the textbook Civil Liberties and the Constitution.
+In 65, Lucius Barker and his brother Twiley Barker co-authored the book "Freedom, Courts, Politics: Studies in Civil Liberties." textbook Civil Liberties and the Constitution.
 This textbook had been published in 9 editions by 2020, and is considered a classic textbook on the structure of the American legal system.
-In 1980, he published Black Americans and the Political System (published in later editions as African Americans and the American Political System), which the American Political Science Association publication Political Science Now called "a defining book on systemic racism through a political lens".
-In 1984, he wrote a book on Jesse Jackson's presidential campaign, called Our time has come: A delegate's diary of Jesse Jackson's 1984 presidential campaign.
+In 1980, he published Black Americans and the Political System (published in later editions as African Americans and the American Political System), which the American Political Science Association publication Political Science Now called "a defining book on systemic racism through a political lens."
+He wrote a book on Jesse Jackson's presidential campaign, called Our time has come: A delegate's diary of Jesse Jackson's 1984 presidential campaign.
+The book consists of Barker's thoughts about Jackson's campaign.
+Chronicling the 1984 Democratic Presidential Primary, Barker felt himself morph from an academic observer to an activist delegate.

-In this way, Barker's research activity was connected to civil rights and civil liberties activism.
-Our time has come was based on Barker's experience as a delegate for Jesse Jackson at the 1984 Democratic National Convention.
-Jackson called Barker "a scholarly soldier in our ongoing battle for equal rights".

-Barker was also particularly noted for his teaching, and his students included Julián Castro, Joaquin Castro, Cory Booker, and Tony West.
+Personal life

+Barker married Maude Beavers in 1965.
+They had two daughters.
+Maude died in May 2020.
+Barker died two months later on June 21, 2020, at 92.